 They are now being put in an album and being named.
 There will be a disk added to the album .
 I will be saving them both Tif and jpg files.
 I am not sure yet how I will index and name them on the disc.
 That will be my next adventure.

-Enjoy and Happy Hunting!Written by %Julie% %Hogston% - Visit Website
+Enjoy and Happy Hunting!Julie Hogston - Visit Website